International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

-The `ContractRequestMessage` is sent by a consumer to initiate a contract negotiation or to respond to a `ContractOfferMessage` sent by a provider.
+The `ContractRequestMessage` is sent by a consumer to initiate a [Contract Negotiation](../model/terminology.md#contract-negotiation) or to respond to a `ContractOfferMessage` sent by a provider.

 #### Notes

 - The consumer must include an `offer` property, which itself must have a `@id` property.
-If the message includes a `providerPid` property, the request will be associated with an existing contract negotiation and a consumer [Offer](../model/terminology.md#offer) will be created using either the `offer` or `offer.@id` properties.
-If the message does not include a `providerPid`, a new contract negotiation will be created on provider side using either the `offer` or `offer.@id` properties and the provider selects an appropriate `providerPid`.
+If the message includes a `providerPid` property, the request will be associated with an existing [Contract Negotiation](../model/terminology.md#contract-negotiation) and a consumer [Offer](../model/terminology.md#offer) will be created using either the `offer` or `offer.@id` properties.
+If the message does not include a `providerPid`, a new [Contract Negotiation](../model/terminology.md#contract-negotiation) will be created on provider side using either the `offer` or `offer.@id` properties and the provider selects an appropriate `providerPid`.

 - An `offer.@id` will generally refer to an [Offer](../model/terminology.md#offer) contained in a [Catalog](../model/terminology.md#catalog).
 If the provider is not aware of the `offer.@id` value, it must respond with an error message.